aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `operator_commission_percentage`

-Return the percentage of accumulated rewards that is paid to the operator as commission.

-This errors out if the vesting contract with the provided address doesn't exist.
+Return the percentage of accumulated rewards that is paid to the operator as commission.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun operator_commission_percentage(vesting_contract_address: address): u64<br/></code></pre>